By Paul Taylor

 The Inuit people live in small populations and isolated communities.
 This will restrict genetic diversity in offspring.
 Therefore, it follows that similar physical characteristics will be common.
 And the typical Inuit skull shape is one such genetic trait which will be passed on from one generation to the next.

-It should also be noted that the facial features of both the Inuit people and Native American Indians share similarities with the Chinese, and hair loss incidence in Asians is similarly believed to be very low.
+It should also be noted that the facial features of both the Inuit people and Native American Indians share similarities with the Chinese.
+And hair loss incidence in most Asian populations is similarly lower than in Caucasians (1).

 So there's no doubt in my mind that these ethnic groups